msaville8/OptionExpressions/README.md

 | assemblyName | The name of the entry assembly. |
 | assemblyVersion | The version of the entry assembly. |

+## Compiling
+This library uses ANTLR to automatically generate parser code.
+Since ANTLR is a Java tool, you'll need Java installed to build the solution.
+Please note that Java is NOT required to use this library.
+It's required only if you want to compile it.

 ## Future Development
 There are plans to add support for these features in the near future:
 * Binary expressions (boolean and arithmetic)